Top 12 Famous and Traditional Foods of Sikkim

 Is Sikkim a good destination for food lovers?

-Stunning Landscapes Of Sikkim
+Stunning Landscapes of Sikkim

 Absolutely!
 Sikkim is a hidden gem for food enthusiasts.
 The state offers a variety of traditional dishes made from locally sourced ingredients, offering unique flavors and culinary experiences that differ from other parts of India.